 However, the good part is that normally compressor connected pipes do not have much temperature.

 In this article, I will try to explain the procedure to analyze the method followed to analyze such systems.

 The following documents are required while analyzing a compressor-connected piping system.

 - Suction and discharge nozzle displacements in proper axes with direction.

 - Allowable nozzle loads.

-Building the system in Caesar II:
+Building the Compressor piping system in Caesar II

 - It is very difficult to model the compressor using GA drawings and get the actual thermal displacements at the nozzle points.
-So vendor provides the thermal displacement values at operating temperature.
-So now find the compressor nozzle displacements from GA drawing or mail communications and input the same at compressor nozzle node as shown in Fig 3.
+So the vendor provides the thermal displacement values at operating temperature.
+So now find the compressor nozzle displacements from GA drawing or mail communications and input the same at the compressor nozzle node as shown in Fig 3.

 - Model the scrubbers taking data from Vendor GA.